 Students who have never conducted research are also encouraged to have a conversation with a more advanced student they may already know.
-In case you do not know anyone, the professor will introduce you via email to a graduate student you may establish communication with to work on this assignment.
-You could use this as an opportunity to get extra-credit as well, and you are expected to complete the assignment by March 8, and the same rules apply as with the consultation with the librarian (above, this page).
+In case you do not know anyone, the professor will introduce you via email to a graduate student you may establish communication with as you work on this assignment.